franciscotbjr/ollama-ai-agents-playground/README.md

-# ollama-email-agent-playground
+# ollama-ai-agents-playground
-A playground for an email agent with gemma3
+A playground for an ai agents with gemma3